quay/claircore/docs/matching_vulns.md

 ### PackageScanner

 PackageScanner(s) are the method for indexing discovered packages in a layer.
-It starts with the `claircore.internal.scanner.PackageScanner` interface.
+It starts with the `claircore.internal.indexer.PackageScanner` interface.
 ```
 type PackageScanner interface {
 	VersionedScanner